isms/mcmc-rs/README.md

 ====

-A Rust library implementing various MCMC diagnostics and utilities, such as Gelman Rubin potential scale reduction factor (R hat), effective sample size, chain splitting, and others.
+A Rust library implementing various MCMC diagnostics and utilities, such as Gelman Rubin potential scale reduction factor (R hat), effective sample size (ESS), chain splitting, and others.

+This crate is language agnostic and intended to work with the outputs of any MCMC sampler (e.g. Stan, PyMC3, Turing.jl, etc).

 Implementation
 --------------